 Using a multi-layer coating, the course will become lit up like never before with more light across the spectrum.
 This, along with an easy to read and uncluttered display screen, make this a rangefinder with one of the sharpest images available.

 To make sure your game is exactly where you want it, the display shows you the yards to the furthest target among a group of targets.
 This helps you to determine your distance to multiple targets in relation to objectives such as the green, and helps further to fine tune your game.
+The display also works in most lighting conditions.

 While not an issue that is exclusive to the Coolshot 20, this rangefinder does have issue measuring distances in relation to slopes.
-Without any sort of slope detection, Nikon struggles to give you an accurate readout of yards when going up and down hill.
+Without any sort of slope technology, Nikon struggles to give you an accurate readout of yards when going up and down hill.
 While this rangefinder is perfectly fine on a straight away, you may suffer on hills.

 Another odd issue that the Nikon Coolshot 20 seems to have is issues reading the pin.
 While this issue does not come up all the time depending on the green, if there happens to be a hill or trees in the background of the pin, the rangefinder may have trouble detecting it.
 This problem seems to remedy itself the closer you are to the green, but is still an issue nonetheless.